 What is Divorce Counseling?

-Divorce counseling is a form of counseling that involves the assistance of a divorce counselor.
+Divorce counseling is a form of counseling that involves the assistance of a experienced divorce counselor or licensed professional counselor there.
 It is usually an intentional and willing process that a divorced couple embarks on that creates a sense of understanding of why the marriage did not last.
 This process focuses on saving the relationship between an ex-couple who does not want an ugly relationship.
 This is a different experience for everyone, including the two parties to the relationship.
 This is by no means an easy process; many struggles to stay strong during this procedure.